5 Japanese Minimalism Lessons That Give You Clarity and Calm

 Minimalism Is Not About Less—It Is About Clarity

 The biggest misconception I had about minimalism was that it meant sacrifice.
 In reality, it offered clarity.
-Over time, I came to understand that less is more is not just a phrase but a practical way of living—something I explore in more detail in my guide on how minimalism helps create a calmer, more intentional life
+Over time, I came to understand that less is more is not just a phrase but a practical way of living that prioritizes clarity over accumulation. how minimalism helps create a calmer, more intentional life

 Japanese minimalism is about: